mathrb/bitbucket-cloner/README.md

 This script helps you clone multiple repositories from Bitbucket based on criterias.
 Available filters:

-* regular expression applied on name of repositories
+* bitbucket repository name using API filter or regular expression
-* bitbucket project name
+* bitbucket project name using API filter

 The script uses the [Bitbucket cloud API](https://developer.atlassian.com/bitbucket/api/2/reference/resource/repositories) for repositories

+Prefer -p & -nc over -re since the last one is a local filter (download the repository list first, then applies filter).

 ## Requirements